twysockey/reflection/README.md

 #Reflection
+##7/25/17
+Today was a interesting day for class today.
+I was able to get a backround image into my game and also Get music within my game as well.
+I chose to play the IW song for my game which sets the mood for me.
+I also had a space background and made my caracter look like he was on the moon.
+Then after coding was done all of the students computers just turned off randomly.
+It was a fun game, but im worried about my code because it might've not saved.

+#Reflection
 ##7/24/17

 Today was pretty interresting.
 In class Mr.Gold wanted the students to create a game by our selves.
 He provided us with very bane boned codes and had us start fiddling around with it.
 I was able to change the color of the back round to a blue, to make it look like a sky.
 I was able to change the ground to green and have a human within the game and made him black.
 So I have modded the games colors, but now im trying to add functions like jump, music and add a backround thats in 4k.
 I tried researching how to generate terain like in minecraft, but its very complicated for how much I understand.
 Tonight Ill try to finish a few lessons in code academy and try to do more in my project.